Ori-Sason/devops-experts-final-project/README.md

-# Phase 1
+# DevOps Experts - Final Project

-The purpose of Phase 1 is to establish a solid foundation by applying Docker concepts to create a basic environment for containerized applications.
+<u>Author</u>: Ori Sason

-We were requested to create a simple Python flask application, containerize it and use Docker volumes to manage persistent storage.
+This is the final project for the DevOps Experts program.
+We update it regularly during the course to include the new technologies and layers we study in each phase.

 ## Features
 * Web app with 2 web pages: */* and */visits*.
 * */visits* page shows a count of logging into the different pages of the app.
 Counts are stored in an SQLite DB file.
-* SQLite DB is stored on a Docker bind mounts (on the host machine).
+* SQLite DB is stored on a Docker named volume.
-* Dockerized: Easily containerized for streamlined deployment.
+* Dockerized: easily containerized for streamlined deployment.

 ## Project structure
 ```